orsonteodoro/oiledmachine-overlay/README.md

 unintended vulnerability possibility + performance penalty.

 The ubsan minimal runtime will be default on in this overlay for hardened marked packages.
-Ubsan will protect against Code Execution (CE), Privilege Execution (PE), Denial of Service (DoS), Data Tampering (DT), Information Disclosure (ID) before they happen.
+Ubsan will protect against some of each Code Execution (CE), Privilege Execution (PE), Denial of Service (DoS), Data Tampering (DT), Information Disclosure (ID) before they happen.
 Only a few vulnerabilities will be blocked on the top 50 vulnerabilities reported per month ranking.